-What are the benefits of the Janssen COVID-19 vaccine?
+What are the benefits of the Janssen (Johnson and Johnson) vaccine?

-In an ongoing clinical trial, the Janssen COVID-19 vaccine has been shown to prevent COVID-19 after a single dose.
+In an ongoing clinical trial, the Janssen (Johnson and Johnson) COVID-19 vaccine has been shown to prevent COVID-19 after a single dose.
 How long you are protected against COVID-19 is currently unknown.

-What are the risks of the Janssen COVID-19 vaccine?
+What are the risks of the Janssen (Johnson and Johnson) vaccine?

-Side effects that have been reported with the Janssen COVID-19 vaccine include:
+Side effects that have been reported with the Janssen (Johnson and Johnson) COVID-19 vaccine include:

 - injection site pain, swelling, and redness